Samantha Borkhoche, Ph.D.

-About me: I am a 5th year PhD Candidate at West Virginia University located in Morgantown, West Virginia, USA primarily focusing on macroeconomics with specific interests in international, monetary, and environmental economics.
-I am originally from Beirut, Lebanon and grew up outside of Philadelphia, Pennsylvania, USA.
+My primary research focus is international macroeconomics with specific interests in monetary and environmental economics.
 I have a passion for studying developing and emerging economies.
 My ambition as an economist is to collect and transform data from underdeveloped countries into a useable format in order to better understand the frameworks of their economic institutions.
-My goal after completing this program is to either work as an academic or with an international/governmental organization (ex.
-International Monetary Fund, World Bank, Bank of International Settlements).
 During my 4th year, I was a graduate research fellow with the Federal Deposit Insurance Corporation (FDIC) in Washington D.C. working on banking policies.
-This past summer, I was in Washington D.C. to participate in the Fund Internship Program at the International Monetary Fund.
+Last summer, I was in Washington D.C. to participate in the Fund Internship Program at the International Monetary Fund.
 There, I worked in AFR-W1 and developed a working paper analyzing the effect of green trade policies in Sub-Saharan Africa.

+I am originally from Beirut, Lebanon and grew up outside of Philadelphia, Pennsylvania, USA.
 I completed my undergraduate degree at Susquehanna University in central Pennsylvania.
-I speak English, Arabic, and basic French.
+I speak English, Arabic, and intermediate French.
 I am an avid yogi and enjoy playing piano, snowboarding, and traveling.
-I live in West Virginia with my terrier mix named Lyra, and we love going on adventures together.
+I have a terrier mix named Lyra.

 Working Papers: